ramrom/rams_dot_files/cheatsheets/build_dependency_tools_cheatsheet.md

 - uninstalling: https://docs.npmjs.com/misc/removing-npm.html
 - `~/.npm` dir caches modules already downloaded
 - `package.json` - specification file for a projects module dependencies
+- `package-lock.json` - specific version of all libs and transitive deps installed based on `package.json`
+    - npm v7 will read `yarn.lock` file for metadata if it exists, but still generate `package-lock.json` file
 - `.npmrc` - configuration for how npm behaves
 - bins are located in `node_modules/.bin` dir
 - global vs local